DigitalPublishingToolkit/ToD35TheAgeOfTotalImages/md/04introduction.md

 post-digital photography has to our lives may also lie in the fact that it is not produced by humans and is thus disregarded as relevant in terms of its emancipated intentions, means and purposes.
+Thus, Zylinska asked for:

+>Embracing nonhuman vision as both a concept and a mode of
+>being in the world will allow humans to see beyond the humanist
+>limitations of their current philosophies and worldviews, to unsee
+>themselves in their godlike positioning of both everywhere and
+>nowhere.’[^intro_30]

-Thus, Zylinska asked for; ‘*Embracing nonhuman vision as both a concept and a mode of being in the world will allow humans to see beyond the humanist limitations of their current philosophies and worldviews, to unsee themselves in their godlike positioning of both everywhere and nowhere*’…[^30] Finally each of these technologies influences our understanding of the world.
+Finally each of these technologies influences our understanding of the world.

 The use of nonhuman photography changes significantly all of the visual